KTH/style/apps/style-web/src/pages/style/en/components/header__logotype.md

 # Logotype (in header)

+<p class="lead">Make clear to users that they are within KTH</p>

 ## When to use this component

-- To show that your service is part of KTH.
-- Inside the header when building a full-page app.
+- Inside the [header](./header) when building a full-page app.

 ## When not to use this component

 - Do not use it for widgets or inside `<iframe>`
 - The image assets in this component are optimized **exclusively** for the KTH header.
 For other uses, get the logotype from the [KTH graphical profile](https://intra.kth.se/en/administration/kommunikation/varumarke/grafiskprofil/logotyp-1.845049)

+## When should or should not be a link

+Most of the times, the logotype should be inside a link to either [kth.se](https://kth.se), [intranet](https://intra.kth.se) or [student web](https://kth.se/student).

+In some cases, you should not do it.
+For example:

+- A page where users should not leave.
+For example: waiting for payment.
+- An app where users should not leave in any intermediate step.
+For example: account activation.

 ## How it works